Wavechaser/NamiColor/README.md

 If your input image is in a color space native to Resolve (ACES, Rec.
 2020, P3, sRGB, etc.), NamiColor should also be your first node.
 Select `bypass` in the input color space dropdown and you are good to go.
 In this case, NamiColor will not perform any color space transform.
 Any subsquent nodes and the ODT should be configured for the same color space as the input.

 If your input image is neither, please still try to manage it somehow.
 You are using Resolve, not Photoshop.
 Manage your colors.
-Add any necessary CST, LUT, DCTL, dark magic, sorcery, or mango smoothie **before** Namicolor, and select `bypass` in the input color space dropdown.
-Note that linear transformations are not commutative, managing your input after NamiColor may not yield correct results.
+Add any necessary CST, LUT, DCTL, dark magic, sorcery, or mango smoothie **before** NamiColor, and select `bypass` in the input color space dropdown.

 ### Color Transforming Film Images